TBVI will continue

 - building a TB biomarker database for tailor-made biomarker selection

-TBVI aims to accelerate and support promising candidates to early clinical development (up to Phase IIa):
+TBVI aims to accelerate and support promising candidates to clinical development (up to Phase III):

 - development of a safe and controlled human challenge model for TB

-- 2 candidates in Phase I and IIa trials
+- candidates in Phase I, IIa and III trials

 Portfolio management will be continued to evaluate and advise during the development process, and to prioritise vaccine candidates.
 TBVI will continuously work with its partners to refine the portfolio management criteria and build consensus.
 TBVI will coordinate with stakeholders to expand the use of its portfolio management process in a global context.